Saxotic Stomp

-Saxotic Stomp is an album by saxophonist Ricky Ford which was recorded in 1987 and released on the Muse label.
+Saxotic Stomp is an album by saxophonist Ricky Ford, recorded in 1987 and released on the Muse label.

 Reception

-The AllMusic review by Scott Yanow stated "This is one of tenor saxophonist Ricky Ford's finer Muse recordings, although all nine are recommended. ...
+The AllMusic review by Scott Yanow stated, "This is one of tenor saxophonist Ricky Ford's finer Muse recordings, although all nine are recommended. ...
 Ford's arrangements, while giving everyone adequate solo space, keep the proceedings moving.
 Well worth several listens".